 One of the best ways to improve accounts receivable is to ensure that you are collecting on time.
 If your collections are late, you will be late in paying your suppliers, and this will cause cash flow problems for your company.

 Follow best practice

 It’s important to know the best practices when setting up an accounts receivable process.
-These practices are outlined in generally accepted accounting principles (GAAP) .
+These practices are outlined in generally accepted accounting principles (GAAP) in the USA.
 Regardless of the terms and systems you opt for, you’ll need to ensure that you’re remaining GAAP-compliant.